TheRedBrain/rpg-inventory/README.md

 When a hand item is not sheathed, but the corresponding slot contains no item, the players hand is not empty.
 The item in the corresponding empty hand slot is held instead.
 The empty hand slots always contain a item called "Empty Hand Weapon".
 This is technically a weapon.
 When Better Combat is installed, this allows for unarmed combat.

+Note: The vanilla 'Swap Item With Offhand' hotkey no longer has a function.
+Using it when items where sheathed could duplicate items.
+Swapping items into the hotbar using the number keys still works.

+### Stamina Attributes Compatibility
+Installing [Stamina Attributes](https://modrinth.com/mod/stamina-attributes) allows for swapping. sheathing and toggling the 2-handed stance to have configurable stamina costs/requirements.

 ## Status Effect screen
 Active and visible status effects are listed on the left side of the inventory screen.
 They are sorted by their category (harmful beneficial and neutral).
-When the mod [Food Overhaul](https://modrinth.com/mod/food-overhaul) is installed, its food effects are listed in a separate list.
 Effects can have a description (added by assigning a value to <effect_translation_key>.description in the lang files), which is also displayed.

+### Food Overhaul Compatibility
+[Food Overhaul](https://modrinth.com/mod/food-overhaul)s food effects are displayed in a separate list.

 ## Attribute Screen
 Attributes and their values are listed on the right side of the inventory.
 This can be toggled on/off with a button.
 The client config allows extensive customization of the attribute screen.

 ## Additional settings and features
-Swapping hand items, sheathing weapons and Toggling two-handing stance can all be configured to require stamina above 0.
-They also cost a configurable amount of stamina.

 The 2x2 crafting grid in the player inventory can be disabled.

 Items in the "two_handed_items" item tag can only be used when the offhand is sheathed.